au-research/raido/doc/technical-debt.md

 Change to `api2Db()` and `db2Api()`, it's one extra char and a lot clearer about what's going on.

-## Versioning needs to be re-done

-I still want to use a `git describe` approach for versioning, but need to get rid of the palantir plugin and make the git string optionally come from the environment (for AWS CI/CD stuff that doesn't provide the repo).

-That said, how can we use `git describe` functionality for the AWS stuff?
-I don't think we can :(

 ## public API endpoints need CORS headers

 Mostly we're expecting non-browser calling contexts for the public API endpoints